mattermost/docs/source/install/ee-install.rst

 2. Select **Remove Enterprise License and Downgrade Server**.
 This clears the license from the server and refreshes the System Console.
 3. Upload the new license key file.

-Removing an E20 or E10 license key will not remove the configuration for Enterprise settings; however, these features will not function until an E10 or E20 license key is applied.
+Removing an Enterprise Edition E10 or E20 license key will not remove the configuration for Enterprise settings; however, these features will not function until an Enterprise Edition E10 or E20 license key is applied.

 When you're using High Availability, it's critical to ensure that all servers in the cluster have the Enterprise Edition E20 license properly installed to prevent multi-node clusters from failing.
 An Enterprise Edition E20 license is required for High Availability to work.